galaxyproject/training-material/faqs/galaxy/updating_account_preferences.md

 2. If you instead want to start over with a new account, delete your old account(s) first under User > Preferences, then create a new account.

 Note: Updating a registered account email address will not prevent ongoing multiple/duplicate account detection.
-If you have more than one, existing or new or older, review below about how to clear that up.
-Use just one account and problems are avoided.
-Share data, not accounts.